Another Green World: Music and lyrics

 Another Green World represents a turning point in Eno's musical career.
-While his previous albums contained quirky rock songs, only five of the fourteen tracks on the album have lyrics.
-Critic Ian Wade of The Quietus noted that the album is "much calmer" than Eno's previous works, "with the avant smoothed into a new pastoral ambient pop and Eno singing on only five of its 14 tracks".
-Music critic Jim DeRogatis called it an "ambient/art-pop classic".
-According to eMusic's Richard Gehr, the album's music veers from the guitar-oriented experimental rock of Eno's 1974 albums Here Come the Warm Jets and Taking Tiger Mountain (By Strategy) to the synth-oriented ambient minimalism of his subsequent work.
+While his previous albums had contained rock songs, only five of the fourteen tracks on Another Green World have lyrics.
+Critic Ian Wade of The Quietus noted that the album is "much calmer" than Eno's previous work, "smoothed into a new pastoral ambient pop".
+Music critic Jim DeRogatis called it an ambient and art-pop album.
+According to eMusic's Richard Gehr, the album's music veers from the guitar-oriented experimental rock of Here Come the Warm Jets and Taking Tiger Mountain to the synthesiser-oriented ambient minimalism of his subsequent work.
 Its minimalist instrumentals are scattered among more structured art-rock songs.
-According to AllMusic's Steve Huey, most of the album has "paced instrumentals that, while often closer to ambient music than pop, are both melodic and rhythmic", and are accompanied by few pop songs, including "St. Elmo's Fire", "I'll Come Running", and "Golden Hours".
-The instrumental tracks explore a new kind of sound that is more quiet and restful, marking the change between Eno's earlier rock songs and his later instrumental works in which texture and timbre are the most important musical elements.
+According to AllMusic's Steve Huey, most of the album consists of "paced instrumentals that, while often closer to ambient music than pop, are both melodic and rhythmic".
+The instrumental tracks mark a transition between Eno's earlier rock songs and his later instrumental works in which texture and timbre are the most important musical elements.
 Dave Simpson described the album as creating a "largely song-based electronic pop", while AllMusic's Jason Ankeny described it as an art rock album.